 In Kathmandu, you will find different accommodation types ranging from basic to 5-star hotels.
 They usually charge from $5-$150 or more depending on the type of room you choose.
 You can opt for a decent hotel to stay for $50 per night here.

 In lower regions like Dhunche, there are different types of accommodation.
 At higher altitudes, expect basic and comfortable rooms.
-Your rooms will only have a bed with foam mattresses, blankets, and pillows.
+Your rooms will only have a bed (with a quality timber bed base) and foam mattresses, blankets, pillows, etc.

 The accommodation costs during peak seasons may range from $12-$15.
 During off seasons, these charges may drop up to $3-$5.
 Usually, teahouses charge you less for accommodations if you take a meal there.